MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 To do this, we must create a `Pull Request`.

 Navigate to the URL of your fork.
-You should see a highlighted area and green button which says "Compare and Pull Request".
+You should see a highlighted area and a green button that says "Compare and Pull Request".
 Alternatively, you can navigate to the URL given in the message where you did a push.

-Once you are on the page that says "Open a pull request", you should see fields which ask for the name of the pull request, as well as a larger text box which has space for a description.
+Once you are on the page that says "Open a pull request", you should see fields that ask for the name of the pull request, as well as a larger text box that has space for a description.
 Make the title of this pull request "add sodium page".
 Edit the description to describe what you have done in your pull request, then submit the pull request.